aurimasrep/PhEDExDashboards/README.md

 ```
 ## Usage
 - Connect to node app via browser (ip_address:port).
 Port should be specified in process.yml file.
-- In order to see user guide to node app, see: ./doc/instructions.
+- In order to see user guide to node app, see ./doc/instructions.